offbynull/actors/README.md

 start 1 63 0
 ```

-##### Simulation executables

-Simulation executables don't require user input because they run pre-configured scenarios.
+Executables classes prefixed with **Simulation** don't require user input because they run pre-configured scenarios.
 Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.

 ### Raft Distributed Consensus Example